 Blocking a Vendor from Using the Store

-To be able to login to the Vendor area and use its features, a vendor needs to have the status Enabled.
+To log in to the Vendor area and use its features, a vendor needs to have the status Enabled.
 This status is set in the vendor’s profile.
 If the store administrator requires to block a vendor from using the store, they need to reset this status to Disabled.

 After blocking a vendor, the store administrator can re-enable them to access their vendor area by changing their status to Enabled.